 As a foster carer, you are eligible for National Insurance (NI) credits, which counts towards the basic and additional state pension.
 You can apply for a NI credit for each week that you are approved as a foster carer.
 You only need to do this once a year retrospectively.
 Fill in form CF411A and submit a letter from National Fostering Group that confirms you were approved to be a foster carer for the tax year.

-Take a look at HM Revenue & Customs’ e-learning package for foster carers, which is a useful resource.
+Take a look at HM Revenue & Customs’ training, support and development for foster carers, which is a useful resource.
 You can also get free advice from The Fostering Network.
 If you’ve been approved as a foster carer with us, you automatically get membership to the network, including access to the helpline on 0207 401 9582.
 Alternatively, you can email them.

 If you need more information or support we are happy to discuss state benefits and pensions entitlements for foster carers, so please get in touch.
 If you ask for a call back, an advisor from your local team will get in touch to explain more about how to become a foster carer, and answer any questions you have about foster care pay , state benefits and pensions.